awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-short-code.md

 **Important**
 If you're new to SMS messaging with Amazon Pinpoint, request a monthly SMS spend threshold that meets the expected demands of your SMS use case\.
 By default, your monthly spend threshold is $1\.00 USD\.
 You can request to increase your spend threshold in the same support case that includes your request for a short code\.
 Or, you can use a separate case\.
 For more information, see [Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.

-After we receive your request, we send you information about the costs associated with obtaining a short code in the country or region that you specified in your request\.
-We also provide an estimate of the amount of time that's required to provision a short code in your country or region\.
-It usually takes between 8–12 weeks to provision a short code, although this delay can be much shorter or much longer depending on the country or region where the short code is based\.

-**Note**
-The fees associated with using short codes begin immediately after we initiate your short code request with carriers\.
-You're responsible for paying these charges, even if the short code hasn't been completely provisioned yet\.

 ## Step 1: Open a Service Limit Increase Case<a name="channels-sms-awssupport-short-code-open"></a>

 Open a case with AWS Support by completing the following steps\.